Konstantin Kalinin

 Top Takeaways:

-• Before attempting to build an EHR system from scratch, see how you can leverage existing software by integrating EHR data with lightweight doctor- or patient-focused front end applications.
+• Before you build an EHR system from scratch, see if you can plug into existing EHR data with a lightweight doctor- or patient-facing front end.
+The integration path is shorter than the green-field build more often than founders expect.

 Table of Contents: